 What Are the Common Applications of This Structure?

 Now that you have a clear idea about shared governance, you’re probably wondering where it is applied in today’s circumstances.
-There are organizations from various sectors that use this model.
-These include religious, government, and business organizations.
-However, the two examples below are the ones that stand out.
+Organizations from various sectors, including religious, government, and business organizations, use this model.
+However, the two examples below stand out.

-Most commonly, shared governance is being adapted abundantly in nursing and educational sectors across the world.
+Most commonly, shared governance is being adapted abundantly in nursing and educational sectors worldwide.

-Shared governance in the healthcare sector first started to be established around the 1980s.
-Beginning as a form of participative management, shared governance emerged to erase workplace dissatisfaction among nurses and other healthcare workers.
+Shared governance in the healthcare sector was first established around the 1980s.
+As a form of participative management, shared governance emerged to erase workplace dissatisfaction among nurses and other healthcare workers.

-Through this method, bedside nurses can provide opinions on critical matters such as patient health and equipment procurement.
+This method allows bedside nurses to provide opinions on critical matters such as patient health and equipment procurement.

 Similarly, the improved relationships between bedside nurses and nursing leaders promote evidence-based research to raise treatment standards in the organization.

-Furthermore, shared governance is also commonly adopted by the educational sector to improve the learning process on the whole.
-Thus, universities are inclined towards including the students and alumni with the faculty and staff members in policy and decision-making.
+Furthermore, shared governance is commonly adopted by the educational sector to improve overall learning.
+Thus, universities are inclined to include students, alumni, faculty, and staff in policy and decision-making.

 Similarly, the shared governance structure in educational institutions aims to tackle issues such as diverse values, finance management, and effective administration.
-This helps maintain a balance between policy efficiency and fairness in every framework of operation.
+This helps balance policy efficiency and fairness in every operation framework.

 Besides that, the system also helps increase confidence and highlight the innate strengths present in members of the hierarchy in an educational institution.
 This enhances the aspect of accountability and responsibility, which promotes practical exposure and decision-making.